 Even if purchased after the marriage, any property acquired with separate funds is also considered separate property.
 For instance, if you acquire a car after your marriage with money you earned prior to the union, that car can still be considered separate property.
 Rent or income received from separate property remains distinct, therefore money or rent made from businesses or real estate owned prior to the marriage will continue to exist as separate property, so long as it is not combined with common assets.

-The different types of property
+The different types of property in California

 Gifts and Inheritance